TuringLang/turinglang.github.io/index.md

 | Turing models are easy to read and write — models work the way you write them. | Turing supports models with discrete parameters and stochastic control flow.
 Specify complex models quickly and easily. | Turing is modular, written fully in Julia, and can be modified to suit your needs. | Turing is [fast](https://arxiv.org/abs/2002.02702). |
 @@

-## Hello World in Turing — Linear Gaussian Model
+## Hello World in Turing: Linear Gaussian Model

 @@row-flex
 @@col-flex-large